 - With the track we are following here, our focus is still on the Mahayana.
 Training ourselves in the three levels of discipline as follows: 1) To physically abstain from harming other beings; 2) To continuously practice the Dharma; and 3) To bring the results of our practice into the world.
 The challenge is to bring ourselves into the view and cultivation of dharma.
 Mindfulness is to do all three.

-- To look back and consider the essence of samadhi with the universe our guide as our responsibilities shows and teach us the equal nature of all things.
+- Looking back and considering the essence of samadhi with the universe our guide as our responsibilities shows and teaches us the equal nature of all things.
 Of course, as we step out of what may be our comfort zone, we must first pivot and say to ourselves “Do I want to go there, what could this mean, and where will it take me”.
 Chapter 1 of the Sutra reminds us that it remains the commitments of body, speech, and mind, as pure action beyond any reference point with knowledge of the aggregates that help Buddhism for so many and to guide our way that remains important.
 Ultimately try as we may – you cannot get away from it.
 Many have asked this over the centuries and are guided by the following:

 The five aggregates are: